Yelp/pyleus/docs/source/tutorial.rst

 .. warning::

    Do **NOT** print.
 I'm gonna say it again: Do.
 Not.
 Print.
 Or, at least, do not print until you want to crash your topology.
 The mechanism Storm uses to communicate with Python is based on stdin/stdout communication, so you are not allowed to use them.
-Use logging instead (see :ref:`TODO_LOGGING`).
+Use logging instead (see :ref:`logging`).

 Run your topology
 -----------------